microsoft/bonsai-log-tools/README.md

 1. start brain training `bonsai brain version start-training --name <BRAIN_NAME>`
 2. When you're ready to [start logging](https://docs.microsoft.com/en-us/bonsai/cli/brain/version/start-logging):
 `bonsai brain version start-logging -n <brain-name> --version <version-number> -m`
-    1.Note: A Log Analytics workspace will be provisioned automatically on Azure if it does not already exist
+    1. Note: A Log Analytics workspace will be provisioned automatically on Azure if it does not already exist
-3. Refer to steps 4-6 in the section above
+3. Refer to the noteboook `02-custom-assessment-logs.ipynb` to view some sample queries, or perform queries using the log analytics workspace environment.

 ## Logging custom assessements

 1. Start a custom assessment (with a managed or unmanaged sim) as you usually would, using either the CLI or the web UI
 2. Wait for your assessment to start running (in the UI, you can tell that your assessment is running when you click on the assessment and no longer see the "waiting for simulators" text)
-3. Navigate to the CLI to [start logging](https://docs.microsoft.com/en-us/bonsai/cli/brain/version/start-logging)
+3. Use the notebook  title
-    1. For managed simulators use the command `bonsai brain version start-logging -n <brain-name> --version <version-number> -m`
-    2. For all unmanaged simulators that you want to log from use the command `bonsai brain version start-logging -n <BRAIN_NAME> --session-id <SESSION_ID>`
-4. Refers to steps 4-5 in the section one (logging training with unmanaged sims)
-5. Note that one simulator will always be logged from your custom assessments by default.
-Use the instructions above if you want to log from more than one simulator for your custom assessment.
-Alternatively, run your entire assessment on one simulator instance (managed or managed) so that all the data from the assessment is logged.
-Very soon, all data for a custom assessent will be logged by default, so this step will not be needed at all.

 ## Contributing